miller-me/lab-resources/Intros_to_Coding/The_Command_Line_and_Vim.md

-You might not think of command line commands as a scripting language like Python or R, but it *is* actually a language called `bash` or “shell”, at least on Linux systems like Mac.
+You might not think of command line commands as a scripting language like Python or R, but it *is* actually a language called `bash` or “shell”, at least on Unix systems like Mac.
 So using command line commands, like other languages, takes plenty of practice in order to become “fluent”.
 Fun fact: shell script is as close as you can get to “speaking” in pure computer language (which is just binary).